 THE CADOLLE TOUCH

-Alongside the cult lines, which are still scrupulously followed and updated, lines that are more seductive are now added.
-Expression and affirmation of a woman in keeping with the spirit of her time, the Geisha line is a turning point in the often discreet and elitic history of the House: it reveals a seductive woman and resolutely carrying out herself as such, with the imprint of the famous "Cadolle touch".
+Alongside the cult lines, which are still scrupulously followed and updated, more seductive lines are added today.
+The Geisha line, the expression and the affirmation of a woman in keeping with the spirit of her time, represents a turning point in the history of the House, often discreet and elitist.
+This line reveals a seductive woman and resolutely carrying out herself as such, with the imprint of the famous "Cadolle touch".